syhpoon/xyzcmd/doc/skins.rst

 in our case it is ``box``.
 And so on.

-Here the following question may arise: what if some of the rulesets will not define all the resources required?
+Here the following question may arise: what if some of the rulesets will not have defined all the resources required?
 The answer is simple: all missing resources take a DEFAULT color value.